 The use of computers and access to the Internet, has revolutionized genealogy research, making an increasing amount of reliable information available, particularly with access to original documents.

 For members who have hit a brick wall, the Branch offers a special service – Kapiti Gen-Forum.
-The Branch Research Officer will, given written evidence, endeavor to provide some leads to assist.
+The Branch Research Officer will, given written evidence, endeavour to provide some leads to assist.
 The service requires a written application with relevant details.
 The application form can be downloaded from the following page.